jerry-ye-xu/hellofresh-swe-challenge/README.md

 ## Database Design

+- The "included_in_delivery" column was placed in the `recipe_dimension` table.
+From looking at the website, it appears that the ingredients that are not included is consistent throughout the recipes.

 The following information about recipes we did not include:

 - urls/src to the images of ingredients/recipes/instructions (on the website)
 - warnings about ingredients with potential allergies e.g. "contain sesame, gluten may be present".
 - Information about the utensils.
 - Extract instructions of the recipes (I left them as "instruction 1", "instruction 2" etc.)
+- Serving sizes of 2 and 4.
+I would effectively create a new column called "serving size", and so whenever you need a particular serving size, you just filter on that column.

 ## Connecting to PostgreSQL